lazyeights/packages/packages/preview/citator/0.0.1/src/citator.typ

   This `register_case` function does not, by itself insert a label into the document content.
 A separate call to `#toa_cases()` must be made somewhere.
 */
+// TODO: Allow overrride of 'display'
+// TODO: Allow entry of case via a dictionary
 #let register_case(
   key: none,
   display) = {